-This study was presented at the 2020 virtual conferences for the American Educational Research Association and the Society for Research on Educational Effectiveness (SREE) in September 2020.
-Download the slide deck or watch the video recording of the virtual presentation at AERA in 2020.
+This first study was presented at the 2020 virtual conferences for the American Educational Research Association and the Society for Research on Educational Effectiveness (SREE) in September 2020.
+Download the CREATE 2020 slide deck or watch the video recording of the virtual presentation at AERA in 2020.
 Read the final report using the blue buttons below.

 Our second quasi-experiment to study the efficacy of CREATE was funded by a Supporting Effective Educator Development (SEED) Grant.
 These funds supported evaluation activities for three additional cohorts of study participants (Cohorts 3–5).
 Cohort 3 joined the study during the 2017-18 school year, Cohort 4 during the 2018–19 school year, and Cohort 5 during the 2019–20 school year.
 Like with the first study, each cohort was comprised of CREATE and comparison participants.
 We followed each cohort for three years spanning from their final year in a teacher credentialing program at Georgia State University through their second year as a teacher of record in a Georgia Public School.